 Something to Prep…

 Are you leaving the house tomorrow?
 Why can it be so hectic?
 (Our transition to the first kiddo in school this fall may be rough!)
 Doing a few minutes of prep at night helps keep morning stress down.
 Set out your clothes.
 Make your lunch.
+Program your coffee maker.
+(Wake up to your Bulletproof Coffee!)
 Make sure your children are also prepared.
 Your mind will be more at ease when going to bed, knowing that you already took care of a bit of your morning stress.

 Spend 10-15 minutes doing a quick clean or pick-up.
 Over the long-run, this pickup will keep your house much cleaner and less cluttered.
 The small daily pickups help so much!
 I typically focus on making sure my kitchen is picked up as I do not like waking to a dirty, cluttered kitchen.
 I need to work on this in other areas of my home.